What are the Consequences of a DWI this Fourth of July? (Updated 2025)

 What are the consequences for a third-offense DWI this Fourth of July?

-The most serious of the three, a third-offense DWI commonly leads to a jail sentence.
+The most serious of the three, a third-offense DWI, commonly leads to a jail sentence.
 Other charges for a third-offense DWI in New York are as follows:

 • A revoked license for at least 1 year, or possibly permanent revocation.

-• Possible fines anywhere between $2,000 to $10,000.
+• Possible fines anywhere from $2,000 to $10,000.

 • A jail sentence of up to 7 years.